Pelosi says independent commission will examine Capitol riot

 Cassidy said he was “attempting to hold President Trump accountable,” and added that as Americans hear all the facts, “more folks will move to where I was.”
 He was censured by his state’s party after the vote.

 An independent commission along the lines of the one that investigated the Sept.
 11 attacks would probably require legislation to create.
 That would elevate the investigation a step higher, offering a definitive government-backed accounting of events.
-Pelosi has expressed support for such a commission while stressing that the members who sit on it would be key.
 Still, such a panel would pose risks of sharpening partisan divisions or overshadowing President Joe Biden’s legislative agenda.

 “There’s still more evidence that the American people need and deserve to hear and a 9/11 commission is a way to make sure that we secure the Capitol going forward,” said Sen. Chris Coons, D-Del., a Biden ally.
 “And that we lay bare the record of just how responsible and how abjectly violating of his constitutional oath President Trump really was.”